quarkusio/quarkus-super-heroes/README.md

     - Implemented with reactive endpoints using [RESTEasy Reactive](https://quarkus.io/guides/resteasy-reactive) and [Quarkus Hibernate Reactive with Panache's active record pattern](https://quarkus.io/guides/hibernate-reactive-panache#solution-1-using-the-active-record-pattern).
     - Invocations to the Hero and Villain APIs are done using the [reactive rest client](https://quarkus.io/guides/rest-client-reactive) and are protected using [resilience patterns](https://quarkus.io/guides/smallrye-fault-tolerance), such as retry, timeout, and circuit breaking.
     - Each fight is asynchronously sent, via Kafka, to the [Statistics](event-statistics) microservice.
+        - Messages on Kafka use [Apache Avro](https://avro.apache.org/docs/current) schemas and are stored in an [Apicurio Registry](https://www.apicur.io/registry), all using [built-in support from Quarkus](https://quarkus.io/guides/kafka-schema-registry-avro).
 - [Statistics](event-statistics)
-    - Stores statistics about each fight and serves them to an HTML + JQuery UI using [WebSockets](https://quarkus.io/guides/websockets).
+    - Calculates statistics about each fight and serves them to an HTML + JQuery UI using [WebSockets](https://quarkus.io/guides/websockets).
 - [Prometheus](https://prometheus.io/)
     - Polls metrics from all of the services within the system.